 Gather your tools:

 In the morning you first want to get your oven ready.
 I place the rack in the middle of the oven with a pizza stone on top.
-The stone isn’t necessary but I’ve noticed much more consistent baking with it absorbing the heat for 1 hour.
-Turn your oven on to 530ºF and let it preheat for 45 minutes to 1 hour.
+The stone isn’t necessary but I’ve noticed much more consistent baking with it absorbing the heat for about 1 hour.
+Turn your oven on to 450°F (230°C) and let it preheat.

-Take one of your loaves out of the fridge, cut a circular piece of parchment paper and place on top of the bowl.
-I then place a the pizza peel on top of the parchment paper (and bowl) and invert the whole thing quickly to get the dough out of the bowl and onto the paper + peel.
+Take one of your loaves out of the fridge, cut a circular piece of parchment paper, and place it on top of the bowl.
+I then place the pizza peel on top of the parchment paper (and bowl) and invert the whole thing quickly to get the dough out of the bowl and onto the paper and peel.

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
 I have lately been scoring mine in a Roman numeral 3 fashion, as I like to call it.

 Quickly take out the shallow half of your hot combo cooker (careful here, this thing is smokin’) and drag into it the parchment paper holding the dough.
-Cover with the other half of the combo cooker.
-Turn the heat down to 450ºF and cook for 23 minutes.
-After this time, open the oven, remove the top part of the combo cooker, close the oven again and cook for an additional 36 minutes at 440ºF.
-These times and temps are a drastic change from the Tartine book but I’ve found them to be necessary due to my elevation and climate.
+Cover with the other half of the combo cooker and bake for 20 minutes.
+After this time, open the oven, remove the top part of the combo cooker, close the oven again, and cook for an additional 35 minutes.
+These times and temps are a change from the Tartine book but I’ve found them to be necessary due to my elevation and climate.

 I’d wait at least one hour after baking is complete before you slice into it.
 Good luck on that, though.
 My favorite is seen below: half with organic jam and half with salted butter.

 Since baking this loaf a while ago at this point, I’ve modified this recipe even further to produce even better results.
-Head over to my new Tartine baking attempts to see how things have progressed, below is a quick shot of what to now expect:
+Head over to my new Tartine baking attempts to see how things have progressed.